arafatm/blinkist/archive/mba/Loonshots.By.Safi.Bahcall.md

 Organizational psychologist and author, Adam Grant believes he’s found the
 answer: originality isn’t the product of innate genius but something that can be learned – you just need to know which tools to use.
-So if these blinks have got your creative juices flowing, and you’re ready to delve deeper, check out our blinks to **Originals**.